Vacuum Rabi oscillation

-A vacuum Rabi oscillation is a damped oscillation of an initially excited atom coupled to an electromagnetic resonator or cavity in which the atom alternately emits photon(s) into a single-mode electromagnetic cavity and reabsorbs them.
+In cavity quantum electrodynamics, a vacuum Rabi oscillation is a damped oscillation of an initially excited atom coupled to an electromagnetic resonator or cavity in which the atom alternately emits photon(s) into a single-mode electromagnetic cavity in the ground state and reabsorbs them.
+The cavity being in the ground state or empty state makes the phenomenon be termed "vacuum" Rabi oscillation, which is a subset of general Rabi oscillations.
 The atom interacts with a single-mode field confined to a limited volume V in an optical cavity.
 Spontaneous emission is a consequence of coupling between the atom and the vacuum fluctuations of the cavity field.